nordeck/bookworm-lxc-jitsi/INSTALL.md

 #### 4.1.2 Server specifications

-- At least 8 CPU cores for each `video-sip-gateway` instance.
+- At least 8 CPU cores for each `SIP-Jibri` instance.
-- At least 8 GB RAM for each `video-sip-gateway` instance.
+- At least 8 GB RAM for each `SIP-Jibri` instance.
 - At least 8 GB disk.
-- Maximum 4 `video-sip-gateway` instances supported on a single server.
+- Maximum 4 `SIP-Jibri` instances supported on a single server.

 #### 4.1.3 Public Ports

-- `TCP/22`
+- `TCP/22`\
-  \
   _`SSH` port...
 This port must be accessible for `JMS`_

 #### 4.1.4 SSH server